 The UK Youth Mobility Scheme (T5) Visa for Australians

 The United Kingdom (UK) is one of the most popular working holiday destinations for young Australians, who have the opportunity to live and work in the UK for up to 2 years!
+This will soon increase to 3 years when the upcoming changes to the Youth Mobility Scheme visa take effect (see below).

 Many young Aussies dream of living and working in London.
 Thanks to the UK’s Youth Mobility Scheme visa, which is the UK equivalent of a working holiday visa, you can!
 In fact, thousands of backpackers travel each year between Australia and the UK – countries with strong cultural, economic and historical ties.